jaredpalmer/razzle/README.md

 ```

 Then open http://localhost:3000/ to see your app.
-When you’re ready to deploy to production, create a minified bundle with npm run build.

 <img src="https://cloud.githubusercontent.com/assets/4060187/24125880/4ee84780-0da1-11e7-83fe-c74515494c75.gif" width="500px" alt="Razzle Onboarding"/>

+When you’re ready to deploy to production, create a minified bundle with `npm run build`.

 ## Get Started Immediately